 From the screenshot, you can’t see a Digital Products tool anywhere on its home screen.

-However, to sell digital products on Teachable, there are many ‘hacks’ content creators utilize to achieve that.
-One such hack is to use the course builder feature, upload your digital products (e-books, audio files, etc.,) and make them downloadable.
+However, to sell digital downloads on Teachable, there are ‘hacks’ content creators utilize to achieve that.
+One such hack is to use the course builder feature, upload your products (e-books, audio files, etc.,) and make them downloadable.

-That way, anyone who pays can have access to the digital products in downloadable forms.
-Here’s a detailed breakdown of how it's done.
+That way, anyone who pays can have access to the e-products in downloadable forms.
+Here’s a detailed breakdown of how it’s done.

-Another way to get around selling digital products on Teachable is to use online shopping cart integrations like Samcart or Thrivecart.
+Another way to get around selling online products on Teachable is to use online shopping cart integrations like Samcart or Thrivecart.

-Winner: Podia wins this round again.
+Winner: Podia wins this Podia vs Teachable round again.
 This is just because it’s far easier and less time-consuming to sell digital products on the platform.
 With Teachable, you’d need to improvise or even get third-party app integrations.

-In general, I think both platforms are only average in this aspect.
-They do offer you a level of customizability, which allows you to build web pages for your courses.
+In general, I think both platforms are only average in with customization features.
+They offer you a level of customizability, which allows you to build web pages for your courses.

-Neither of these platforms gives you extra theme options.
-Every web page built on these platforms comes with default templates which you’re allowed to customize.
+Neither of these platforms gives you extra theme customization options.
+Every web page built on these platforms comes with default templates that you’re allowed to customize.

 With that said, which one offers a better level of customizability?